PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

 the current corpus, you can also add a word in the relevant function’s dialogue box, without adding the word permanently to the corpus.

-To do add the word globally, howveer, go to “Corpus” / “Add new word...” and do the following:
+To do add the word globally, however, go to “Corpus” / “Add new word...” and do the following:

 1. **Spelling**: Type in the orthographic representation of the new word.